 There are no known cures for type 1 diabetes.
 Type 2 diabetes, on the other hand, can be largely prevented by maintaining a healthy diet and lifestyle.

-How CBD Could Help with Diabetes
+How Could CBD Oil Help with Diabetes?

 The exact science of CBD’s effects on diabetes is not fully known, but it seems to involve the cannabinoid receptor CB1.
 This receptor has been shown to promote weight gain and increase insulin resistance when it is overactive.
 Because CBD can inhibit CB1 receptor activity, there is potential to mitigate diabetes development.